-- versatile, thereby representing ELSA's cultural diversity
+- · versatile, thereby representing ELSA's cultural diversity

-- internationally relevant
+- · internationally relevant

-- with academic discussion potential
+- · with academic discussion potential

 - with an impact on everyday life, thereby generating interest towards the topic

-- attractive to sponsors at all levels.
+- · attractive to sponsors at all levels.

-The current IFP topic is Environmental Law (duration: 1st of August 2016 - 31st July 2019).
+The current IFP topic is Law and Technology (duration: 1st January 2020 - 31st July 2022).
+The next IFP topic for the period of 1st August 2022 - 31st July 2025 is Law & Sustainability.